whiteSHADOW1234/FinalProject/README.md

-3. And put it in the refer lib
+3. Import Java's & JavaFX's JRE in the refer lib

 ![](https://i.imgur.com/7xCGvRb.png)

+4. 😃Done!!!

 #### 4. Find a friend to play this game with you ~